jessehattabaugh/boilerplate/README.md

 ### Managing snapshots

--   **Update snapshots:** After intentional UI changes, run `npm run test:update-visual`
+-   **Update snapshots:** After intentional UI changes, run `npm run test:update-snapshots`
 -   **Clean temporary snapshots:** Remove diff and actual files with `npm run test:clean-snapshots`
 -   **View differences:** Check the Playwright report for side-by-side comparison of visual changes

 ### Snapshot organization

--   Baseline snapshots are stored in `tests/snapshots/`
+-   Baseline snapshots are stored in `/snapshots/` with the naming convention `*-baseline.png`
--   Each test file has its own subfolder to organize screenshots
 -   Only baseline snapshots are committed to git
+-   The snapshot directory uses a flat structure for simplicity

 ### Best practices